RenanMartorelli/tpp-demo-wso2-openbanking/README.md

 This demo consists of a CDN Vue.js webapp and a Node.js Backend acting as a sample  third party provider to demonstrate some of the WSO2 Open Banking functionalities.

+## Demo scope

+This demo can be used to test/demonstrate capabilities of WSO2 Open Banking such
+- OAuth/OIDC Hybrid flow and API Security compliant with CIBA and FAPI specifications of the Australian Consumer Data Standards.
+- Third Party Provider access grant and revokation for user accounts.

 ## Prerequisites
 * Docker & Docker-compose (both  frontend and backend applications are set to be run in docker)
 * A Working WSO2 Open Banking 2.0 environment with configurations following "OB Configs Session" on this readme.